Skip to main content

 Apply

-There are also many tools available to help you observe and provide feedback on staff members’ use of positive guidance techniques.
-The Center on the Social and Emotional Foundations for Early Learning have developed a series of Inventories of Practice.
-These Inventories can help you and staff members become aware of strategies that prevent challenging behavior and promote social and emotional development.
-You can get the Inventory of Practices here, or click on the links below to access the preschool and infant toddler inventories.
+There are many tools available to help you observe and provide feedback on staff members’ use of positive guidance techniques.
+The Center on the Social and Emotional Foundations for Early Learning (CSEFEL) has developed a series of Inventories of Practices.
+Review the Infant Toddler Practice Inventory, Preschool Practice Inventory, and School-Age Practice Inventory for strategies that promote social and emotional competence and prevent challenging behavior.
+For more tools from CSEFEL, please visit the following website:

 Demonstrate